bluefroguk1/empire-dump/content/Wiki/Game Design/Wiki Updates.md

 We've decided to remove the ''Haunted'' army quality.
 There are no armies with this quality, and after extensive discussion we don't believe we would ever allow any future army to have it, either as a quality or an enchantment.
 ## Farm Diversification
 * 31/05/2023
-Updated the diversification section on the Farm page to make it clearer that "[[Herb]]" means one of the standard five magical herbs.
+Updated the diversification section on the Farm page to make it clearer that "Herb" means one of the standard five magical herbs.
 Any opportunity that grants "herbs" will always mean the herbs gathered from a standard [[Herb garden]] unless it explicitly says otherwise.
 ## Wolves of Winter
 * 26/05/2023
 The magnitude of the ritual ''Wolves of Winter'' has been increased in line with our recent changes to [[Rituals]] that effect the downtime campaign.
 The ritual is not in [[Imperial lore]], but the database has been adjusted to reflect this change.